 Even the most avid reader will get discouraged by massive walls of text, which is why you should always include other types of media on your post to truly call it optimized.

-First thing to take care of?
+The first thing to take care of is?
 Find images that help illustrate your points and break the block of text into more digestible chunks.
 Now, contrary to what many might think, you shouldn’t take whatever picture Google Images pulls up for your query.
 Not without properly attributing and linking back to the original source, at least.

 All three sites offer free stock photos that you can add to your post without a problem.
 Just type your topic or keywords and go to town, but don’t overdo it.
 Most of the time, three or four pictures should be enough to break down your piece nicely (less if you have a 500-ish word post.)